ashesh808/Z8ter/README.md

 * Reduce boilerplate for common patterns (auth, Stripe, routing).
 * Keep backend + frontend tightly coupled in development for speed.
-* Make creating interactive pages as fast as possible.
+* Make creating interactive pages as fast as possible with minimal JS.